-1. Toss the cauliflower with the spices, onion, garlic and olive oil until well coated.
+1. Preheat the oven to 400.
+Toss the cauliflower with the spices, onion, garlic and olive oil until well coated.
 Turn out onto a thick baking sheet in a single layer and roast, turning several times, for 35-45 minutes, until tender when pierced with a fork.

 2. While you're waiting for the cauliflower to roast, make the raita and the rice.
 For the raita, see below.
 Prepare the rice according to the instructions for whatever type you're using.

 3. Serve warm and hope you have enough for leftovers the next day!